Package management#

 Manage backend Python packages#

-does not allow overriding constraints this way.
+pip does not allow overriding constraints this way. mxdev solves this issue.

-resolves Plone constraints according to your needs for pinning versions or source checkouts.
+mxdev resolves Plone constraints according to your needs for pinning versions or source checkouts.

-It reads its configuration file mx.ini
+It reads its configuration file mx.ini, and your requirements.txt and constraints.txt files.

 Then it fetches the requirements and constraints of Plone.

-Finally, it writes new combined requirements in requirements-mxdev.txt
+Finally, it writes new combined requirements in requirements-mxdev.txt and new constraints in constraints-mxdev.txt.

-Together these two files contain the combined requirements and constraints, but modified according to the configuration in mx.ini
+Together these two files contain the combined requirements and constraints, but modified according to the configuration in mx.ini.

 The generated files indicate from where the constraints were fetched, and comments are added when a modification was necessary.